yuvraj-05828/lab-react-think-with-react-boilerplate/README.md

 ```
 const container = document.getElementById('react-container');
 ```
 Now the most important step, How to make a difference between Javascript and React.
-You might have learnt about ReactDOM in your code along session.
 ReactDOM is the place where you render the output.
 Now how to render using ReactDOM.
 Kindly look into the code snippet given below.

 ```
 ReactDOM.render("Hello!
 Welcome to React",container);